Peter Frechette: Theater

-He's appeared at the Roundabout Theatre in three productions: The Play's the Thing (1995), Hurrah at Last (1999) and The Dazzle (2002).
+Frechette appeared at the Roundabout Theatre in three productions: The Play's the Thing (1995), Hurrah at Last (1999) and The Dazzle (2002).
 For The Dazzle, he and Reg Rogers were both nominated for Drama League Award for Distinguished Performance and Lucille Lortel Award for Best Actor (Rogers won); the two shared the Obie Award for best actor for their performances as the co-dependent Collier Brothers.
 They originated the show in 2000 at the New York Stage and Film at Vassar College's Powerhouse Theater.

 Frechette was part of the west to east coast transfer of Hurrah at Last, in the role of Laurie.
 He earned the Backstage West Garland Award in 1998 for his performance produced by the South Coast Repertory.
 He also appeared in their productions of Night and Her Stars and The Extra Man.
 In 2016, he returned to the theater company in the role of Joseph II in Amadeus.

 Frechette was a member of the resident ensemble at the Oregon Shakespeare Festival for five years (2011–15).
 He has also worked with national regional companies including the Seattle Repertory Theatre, Berkeley Repertory Theatre, George Street Playhouse, Cape Playhouse, The Old Globe, La Jolla Playhouse, Mark Taper Forum, Berkshire Playhouse, and the Pasadena Playhouse as an actor and instructor since leaving New York City.

 Frechette is a founding member of the New York theater company The Drama Department (along with David Warren, Cynthia Nixon, Patricia Clarkson, Hope Davis, John Slattery, Michael Rosenberg and John Cameron Mitchell).

 In 2022, Frechette was in Dave Steakley's The Inheritance at the Zach Theatre in Austin, Texas.

 In 2024, Frechette played Henry Lehman in The Lehman Trilogy, also at the Zach Theatre.